 Like doodling?
-Then why not see if you can create your pool noodle robot to draw for you!
-There are tonnes of fun things to do with pool noodles, now use your engineering skills to come up with a cool pool bot that can do art too!
-All you need are a few simple supplies, an electric toothbrush and a pool noodle for this fun robot art activity.
+Then why not see if you can create a simple robot to draw for you?
+There are many fun things to do with pool noodles; now use your engineering skills to develop a cool art bot that can do art too!
+You only need a few simple supplies, an electric toothbrush, and a pool noodle for this fun robot art activity.

 What is it about robots that is fascinating for kids and adults alike?
 Now make your own simple pool noodle bot that can draw with markers!
 The mechanism for this simple STEM project is an inexpensive electric toothbrush.